-Financial liabilities including trade and other payables are subsequently measured at amortised cost, using the effective interest rate method.
+Financial liabilities including trade and other payables, bank and other borrowings, convertible notes, and promissory notes are subsequently measured at amortised cost, using the effective interest rate method.
 Equity instruments issued by the Group are recorded at the proceeds received, net of direct issue cost.